pingbird/llama/stdlib.md

 ###Vector

 ```
-vGet v i d // returns v[i] or d if out of bounds (zero indexed)
+vGet v i d f // returns f(v[i]) or d if out of bounds (zero indexed)
 vSet v i e // returns v where v[i] = e
-vLast v d // returns the last value in v or d if empty
+vFirst v d f // returns f(v.first) or d if empty
-vFirst v d // returns the first value in v or d if empty
+vLast v d f // returns f(v.last) or d if empty
+vFirstWhere v l d f // returns first element where l(e) is true else returns d
+vLastWhere v l d f // returns last element where l(e) is true else returns d
 vLength v // returns v.length
 vReverse v // returns the reverse of v
 vTake v i // returns the first i values of the vector
 vTakeWhile v l // returns the values of v until l(v[i]) is false
 vSkip v i // returns the vector but skips the first i elements
-vSkipWhile v l // returns the values of v starting when l(v[i]) is truevFirstWhere v l d // returns the first element where l(e) returns true, d if none are found
+vSkipWhile v l // returns the values of v starting when l(v[i]) is true
 vMap v l
-    // returns v.map(l) where l is a llama that takes an element and returns the replacement
+    // v.map(l) where l is a llama that takes an element and returns the replacement
     // so that out[n] = l(v[n])
 vFoldMap v iv lf
     // same as map but keeps a state so that out[n], st = l(st, v[n])
 vWhere v l
     // returns v.where(l) where l is a llama that takes an element and returns a boolean
     // the output is an array where l returned true
-vReduce v l d
+vReduce v l d f
-    // reduces v to a single value by combining them with l(e1, e2) or d if v is empty
+    // reduces v to a single value x by combining elements with l(last, e) and returns f(x) or d if v is empty
 vFold v iv l
     // reduces a vector to a single value where iv is the initial value
     // l is a lambda that takes the previous value (iv if first element) and the current element
     // and returns the next value to pass to the callback or return value if its the last element
 vExpand v l
     // expand function like dart's Iterable.expand
-vIndexify v // returns an array where out[i] = mkTuple(i, out[i])
+vIndexify v // returns an array where out[i] = <i v[i]>
 vGenerate j e // generates a Vector with j elements and filling it with e
 vGenerateRange i j // generates a Vector of integers starting at i and ending before j
 vIsEmpty v // returns true if v is empty, else returns false